Mayukh-Haldar/Rock-Vs-Mine-Prediction-Using-Logistic-Regression/README.md

 ```
 jupyter notebook
 ```
 This will open a new tab in your web browser.
-Navigate to the notebook file sonar-rock-vs-mine-prediction.ipynb and run the cells to see the code and results.
+Navigate to the notebook file Sonar_Rock_vs_Mine_Prediction.ipynb and run the cells to see the code and results.

 ## Results